All about me- or a lot about me anyways

 Our little family

 It’s important that I mention the inspiration for the existence of this blog.
 Ashten was married in July 2013 to a precious young man named Aaron who tragically was diagnosed with an aggressive mutated form of colon cancer just days before they were wed.
 He only survived a short five months from the time they were married before losing that battle.
 He died on her birthday.
 It’s hard to believe it’s been years, but in that time we’ve learned that good can come from tragedy- if you look hard enough for it.
 We believe that our Heavenly Father has a plan and loves us in spite of our doubt.
-It’s what compelled me to start my website and to try to inspire others to try things they’ve never tried and to live each moment.
+It’s what compelled me to start my blog and to try to inspire others to try things they’ve never tried and to live each moment.
 I’m glad you’re here.